pimpbot9000/monte_carlo_tree_search/README.md

 ## The Downfall of Minimax

-With any timewise sensible search depth (~10) and without evaluation of the non-terminal board positions/moves the Minimax has no way to know which is a *good* play in the beginning of the game.
-In essence Minimax only knows which plays are *bad* i.e which plays are going to lead to an inevitable loss in the next ~10 turns (assuming that the opponent is playing an optimal game).
-Sure the Minimax finds always a path to victory - if there is one - in the end game but it's a cold comfort if more aggressive opponent at least had some clue what is a good strategy in the very beginning.
+With any timewise sensible search depth (~10) and without any evaluation of the non-terminal board positions/moves the Minimax has no way to know which is a **good** play in the beginning of the game.
+In essence Minimax only knows which plays are **bad** i.e which plays are going to lead to an inevitable loss in the next ~10 turns (assuming that the opponent is playing so called **perfect** game).
+Sure the Minimax finds always a path to victory - if there is one - in the end game, but it's a cold comfort if more aggressive opponent at least had some clue what is a good strategy in the very beginning.

 This said, in a game of MCTS vs. Minimax, MCTS wins virtually every time since MCTS is more aggressive - trying to win instead of just not trying to lose.
 The MCTS algorithm has some sense of a good strategy in the beginning of the game.